wp-plugins/powr-twitter-feed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Showcase multiple Twitter accounts in a single feed!
+Showcase any Twitter @handle or #hashtag!

 == Description ==
-Showcase multiple Twitter accounts in a single feed!
+Showcase any Twitter @handle or #hashtag!
 <br>
 <br>
 POWr Twitter Feed is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.